abeschneider/stem/README.md

 1. A Tensor library allowing for multiple storage backings.
 Swift's ability to define new operators makes writing out equations simple and intuitive.
 2. A random library for generating random Tensors
-3. A network library for composing operations
+3. A computational graph library for composing operations
 4. Optimization using gradient descent

 For more information, please visit the documentation: